mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 Zoop supports embedding instructions on cards.
 These instructions will drive behaviour during Zoop processes.

-Each instruction is a single line in the comments field of the card.
-An instruction always starts with #TTSZ# to identify it to Zoop as a specific instruction.
+Each instruction is a single line in the **comments** field of the card.
+An instruction always starts with `#ZOOP#` to identify it to Zoop as a specific instruction.
 Immediately after the second # you specify the name of the instruction and any parameters for that instruction.
 Each instruction and its parameters are documented below.

+**Note:** In previous versions of Zoop `#TTSZ#' was the prefix used to identify a zoop instruction.
+This is still supported but considered legacy.

 Parameter values are enclosed in double quotes.
 If you need a genuine double quote in a parameter value, put two double quotes instead of one.
 For example

-`#TTSZ#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="""Booo"" to a goose",CopyCardFace="Back")`
+`#ZOOP#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="""Booo"" to a goose",CopyCardFace="Back")`

 Instructions and their parameters are case sensitive.